lgics/TODO-List/README.md

  * I have made fixes to my personal repo on my PC.
 Need to remember to try without them first then with them if without them doesn't boot
  * Set CONFIG_KALLSYMS_ALL=y

+Bytecode's Notes:

+ * Make a jb-aokp branch in device and vendor trees

 APK Patcher
 --------------------